Fiordland area fishing rules

 All recreational fishing – including potting, netting and all other fishing methods – is covered by rules.

-- download a flyer describing the new blue cod rules [PDF, 1.7 MB]
+- Download a flyer about blue cod rules [PDF, 1.7 MB]

 In the Fiordland area there is a combined daily bag limit of 30 finfish, consisting of any combination of the species listed on the following table.
 Individual species limits must not be exceeded.